fdosruiz/packetjs/README.md

 > See **[Middleware Considerations](#service-middleware-considerations)** for more information about using the container
 > inside a middleware.

+> For an a real middleware example, See [A Real Middleware example using `axios`](docs/middleware-example-using-axios.md)

 ### `middleware.addGlobal(middleware, options)`

 Global middleware are similar to service middleware, but they are applied to all the services in the container.